-Council’s 2018–19 Rating Strategy introduces a fixed charge for kerbside waste collection that will apply from 1 July 2018.
+Council’s 2019/20 Rating Strategy includes a fixed charge for kerbside waste collection that was introduced on 1 July 2018.
 This means that all Residential and Tourism Accommodation properties in the Borough of Queenscliffe will be levied the same amount for kerbside waste collection, rather than an amount derived from the value of each property.

 The kerbside waste service is defined as a volume of 120 litres of general and recycled waste collected weekly from the kerbside.
 An annual kerbside collection is provided for hard waste, usually around March, and the date is advertised in the February Borough Bites newsletter and on Council’s website.